FraunhoferIOSB/FAAAST-Service/docs_old/source/gettingstarted/commandline.md

 # Usage with Command Line

-To start a FA³ST Service from the command line:
+To start a FA³ST Service from the command line you need a compiled JAR file of the `starter` module.

 1. Move to the starter project and build the project